Ousret/EasySDL/README.md

 ### libEasySDL

-EasySDL is under license GNU GPL v2.0
+EasySDL is under license zlib.
+Do not forget to mention FMODex license.
+Any commercial use of EasySDL with FMODex must be conform !